shubhamagrawal7/OSCP-cheatsheet/Enumeration/Network/SMB.md

 # SMB Enumeration

+After performing Nmap scan, if you see SMB port is open, then you can use the following commands to enumerate this service.

 ## SMB Version Detection

 To determine the SMB version running on the target system, you can use the `smbclient` tool: